SteeltoeOSS/Documentation/api/v3/stream/rabbitmq-binder.md

   Default: "".

 **queueNameGroupOnly**
-When `true`, consume from a queue with a name equal to the `group`.
+When `True`, consume from a queue with a name equal to the `group`.
 Otherwise the queue name is `destination.group`.
 This is useful, for example, when using Spring Cloud Stream to consume from an existing RabbitMQ queue.
 Applies only when `requiredGroups` are provided and then only to those groups.

-  Default: false.
+  Default: False.

 **routingKeyExpression**
-A SpEL expression to determine the routing key to use when publishing messages.
+A expression to determine the routing key to use when publishing messages.
 For a fixed routing key, use a literal expression, such as `routingKeyExpression='my.routingKey'` in a properties file or `routingKeyExpression: '''my.routingKey'''` in a YAML file.

   Default: `destination` or `destination-<partition>` for partitioned destinations.